LuxCoreRender/WindowsCompile/README.txt

 This basic procedure to compile LuxCoreRender for Windows 64bit is:

-1) Install VS2013 (Community Edition works too);
+1) Install VS2013 (Community Edition works too).
+It has been reported that VS2015 and VS2017 work too;

+2) Install cmake v3.0 or better (https://cmake.org/);

-2) Create a "luxcorerender" directory;
+3) Create a "luxcorerender" directory;

-3) Clone the following repositories inside the "luxcorerender" directory:
+4) Clone the following repositories inside the "luxcorerender" directory:
 - https://github.com/LuxCoreRender/LuxCore
 - https://github.com/LuxCoreRender/WindowsCompile
 - https://github.com/LuxCoreRender/WindowsCompileDeps

 You can install and use https://desktop.github.com to clone the repositories.

-4) Open the VS2013 x64 command prompt (you must use "x64 Native Tools Command Prompt" to execute the .bat), navigate to the "WindowsCompile" folder and simply invoke the cmake-build-x64.bat file:
+5) Open the VS2013 x64 command prompt (you must use "x64 Native Tools Command Prompt" to execute the .bat), navigate to the "WindowsCompile" folder and simply invoke the cmake-build-x64.bat file:

 cd C:\Path\to\luxcorerender\WindowsCompile\